Abdennacer-Badaoui/RadeonFlow_Kernels/build_project_with_kernel_builder_guide.md

 This step is key.
 We’re not just making the function available in Python; we’re turning it into a native PyTorch operator.
 That means it becomes a first-class part of PyTorch itself, accessible through `torch.ops`.

-The file `torch-ext/torch_binding.cpp` handles this registration
+The file `torch-ext/torch_binding.cpp` handles this registration.

 ```C
 #include <torch/all.h>